Peekaboo Visual Feedback System

 #Screenshot Capture 📸

-- Coverage: Only the captured area flashes (not full screen)
+- Coverage: Only the captured area, not the full screen

 #Click Actions 🎯